 COZOID Overview

-Our newly proposed system enables the e_cient visual exploration of a large number
+Our newly proposed system enables for the efficient visual exploration of a large number

 of PPI complexes.
-For better understanding, we introduce the following notation.
+For a better understanding, we introduced the following notation.

-A protein P consists of a set of amino acids forming the polypeptidic chain.
+A protein P consists of a set of amino acids forming a polypeptidic chain.
 A

 complex C is represented by a set of mutually interacting proteins.
 In our case,

-we focus primarily on interactions between two protein structures P1 and P2, determining
+we focus primarily on the interactions between two protein structures P1 and P2, which form a

 a complex C(P1; P2).
 The mutual spatial orientation of the interacting

-proteins in the complex forms a con_guration.
-The i-th con_guration of complex
+proteins in the complex forms a configuration.
+The i-th configuration of complex

 C(P1; P2), denoted as CONFi(C(P1; P2)), represents one of the possible mutual

 orientations of this complex.
-Generally, there can be n (1 _ i _ n) possible con-

-_gurations for a given complex and the task is to select the con_guration that is
+Generally, there can be n (1 _ i _ n) possible configurations for a given complex, and the task is to select the configuration that is

-the most relevant one from a proteomical point of view.
+the most relevant one from a proteomics point of view.
 The decision is based on

-various pieces of knowledge about the geometric arrangement of the con_guration
+various pieces of knowledge about the geometric arrangement of the configuration

-as well as other aspects, such as the knowledge of contacts between the amino acids
+as well as other aspects, such as knowledge of the contacts between the amino acids

-present in the contact zone of the given con_guration.
+present in the contact zone of the given configuration.
 Therefore, the selection of

-the most relevant con_gurations cannot be done automatically and requires the insight
+the most relevant configurations cannot be completed automatically and requires insights

-of the proteomic expert.
-Therefore, this represents a typical domain-related
+from the proteomics expert.
+This represents a typical domain-related

-problem, which has to be supported by speci_cally designed visualizations.
+problem, which has to be supported by specifically designed visualizations.

 The visualization methods proposed in this paper allow the user to visually explore

-a set of possible con_gurations detected by one of the existing computational
+a set of possible configurations detected by one of the existing computational

-tools and to select the proteomically most relevant ones.
+tools and to select the most proteomically relevant ones.
 The users have to iteratively

-_lter out those con_gurations that do not ful_ll the given speci_c criteria.
+filter out those configurations that do not fulfil the given specific criteria.

-The workow of the proteomic experts, along with our proposed visual support
+The proteomics expert workflow, along with our proposed visual support

 of its individual stages, is depicted in Figure 3.
 The input datasets, consisting of

-dozens of con_gurations between two interacting proteins, were computed using the
+dozens of configurations between two interacting proteins, were computed using the

-HADDOCK [11] and the PyDock [12] tools.
+HADDOCK [11] and PyDock [12] tools.
 However, any of the existing tools for

 protein-protein docking can serve as a source of input data for our system.

-The proposed visualizations are based on the precondition that the users have
+The proposed visualizations are based on the precondition that the users already have

-already an initial knowledge about the interacting proteins.
-Thus the experts are
+initial knowledge about the interacting proteins.
+Thus, the experts are

-able to de_ne a pair of amino acids which is expected to interact.
-This is not restrictive
+able to define a pair of amino acids that are expected to interact.
+This is not restrictive,

-as the computational tools also require this information in order to produce
+as computational tools also require this information to produce

-a meaningful set of con_gurations.
-In other words, we are using the similar input
+a meaningful set of configurations.
+In other words, we are using similar input

 information as the computational tools.
 The second possibility is that the users do

-not have such information but are aware of an already explored protein complex
+not have this information but are aware of an already explored protein complex

-with similar structure, which can serve as a reference (primary) complex for further
+with a similar structure that can serve as a reference (primary) complex for further

 comparison and exploration.
-In this case the computational tools usually produce
+In this case, the computational tools usually produce

-even more con_gurations, but most of them are irrelevant and have to be _ltered
+even more configurations, but most of them are irrelevant and have to be filtered

 out.
 Our tool can utilize the information about the interactions in the primary

-complex and thus enhances the _ltering process.
+complex and enhance the filtering process.

-Our methods have been designed speci_cally in order to help the proteomic experts
+Our methods have been designed specifically to help proteomics experts

-to answer the following questions:
+answer the following questions:

-_ Q1: Which con_gurations contain a selected interacting pair of amino acids
+_ Q1: Which configurations contain a selected interacting pair of amino acids

-(and what is the frequency of occurrence of this pair in all con_gurations)?
+(and what is the frequency of the occurrence of this pair in all configurations)?

-_ Q2: Which pairs of amino acids are present in a given con_guration?
+_ Q2: Which pairs of amino acids are present in a given configuration?

 _ Q3: How close are the amino acids in the contact zone and which are the